Frequently Asked Questions

 Important deadlines to be aware of:

 - 15 days after being accepted to Summer Sessions, all participants must pay a non-refundable $100 deposit, which will be applied to the total cost of the program.
-The deposit is refundable only if participants cannot obtain a visa or if the program is canceled.
+The deposit is refundable only if participants secure a visa appointment in a timely manner but cannot obtain a visa or if the program is canceled.

 Here is our refund schedule: